bkis/obsidian-hard-breaks/README.md

 ## Why force hard line breaks?

 Why should one use *soft* line breaks at all?
 They don't make any difference in how the document is parsed/rendered.
 There is only one reason to use them (prove me wrong!): Manually wrapping paragraphs in Markdown source text.
-This *might* be desirable in an environment where long lines aren't wrapped automatically (e.g. in a shell) or where the editor is so wide that the long lines become hard to read.
+This *might* be desirable in an environment where long lines in the text flow aren't wrapped automatically (e.g. in a shell) or where the editor is so wide that the long lines become hard to read.

 But Obsidian is **not** such an environment.
 It wraps text.
 The editor has a nice, reduced width. **There is no need for soft line breaks in Obsidian.**

 Obsidian has a setting called "Strict line breaks".
 If you turn it off, Obsidian stops distinguishing *soft* and *hard* line breaks in "Reading" mode and displays anything as a *hard* line break.
 That's a nice feature for its convenience, but it's also a false view on your document as it doesn't follow the Markdown specification.
-Try giving the Haiku you wrote in Obsidian without using *hard* line breaks ...
+Try giving the Haiku you wrote in Obsidian *without* using *hard* line breaks ...

 ```md
 An ancient pond!